zhutao100/qwen-image-mps/README.md

   - CPU: `float32`
 - Uses a light positive conditioning suffix for quality
 - Generates at a 16:9 resolution (default `1664x928`)
-- Saves the output as `image-YYYYMMDD-HHMMSS.png` for a single image, or `image-YYYYMMDD-HHMMSS-1.png`, `image-YYYYMMDD-HHMMSS-2.png`, ... when using `--num-images`
+- Saves images under `output/` by default.
+Filenames are `image-YYYYMMDD-HHMMSS.png` for a single image, or `image-YYYYMMDD-HHMMSS-1.png`, `image-YYYYMMDD-HHMMSS-2.png`, ... when using `--num-images`.
+Use `--outdir` to change the directory.
 - Prints the full path of the saved image

 ### Image Editing
 - Loads `Qwen/Qwen-Image-Edit` via `QwenImageEditPipeline` for image editing
 - Takes an existing image and editing instructions as input
 - Applies transformations while preserving the original structure
-- Saves the edited image as `edited-YYYYMMDD-HHMMSS.png` or custom filename
+- Saves the edited image under `output/` by default as `edited-YYYYMMDD-HHMMSS.png`, or to a custom filename.
 - Prints the full path of the edited image

 ### Fast Mode & Ultra-Fast Mode (Lightning LoRA)